 What facilities does the Doctoral School have?

-The Doctoral School facilities in 53 Gordon Square include sixty work stations with PCs spread across three floors, and 26 more work stations with Wi-Fi for laptops on the lower ground floor.
+The Doctoral School facilities in 53 Gordon Square include seventy work stations with PCs spread across three floors, and work stations with Wi-Fi for laptops on the lower ground floor.
 There are coffee stations on each floor, in addition to a small common room and kitchen in the basement.
-We also have two showers and 170 lockers.
+We also have two showers and 200 lockers.

 In addition to the study spaces, there are three meeting rooms on the ground, lower ground and third floors.
 One holds six people and the other two hold ten people.
-The two larger rooms have AV equipment.
+The third floor room has AV equipment.

 Postgraduate research students also have sole access to the following study spaces across SOAS:

 - R301: 44 workstations, plus 6 for econometrics